gyuguen/panacea-smart-contract/README.md

 ## Prerequisites
 * Docker

+## Introduction
-## This document
+This document covers:
+- How to create Panacea NFT contracts for minting/transferring NFTs.
-How to create a Payment Garantee contract with NFT and exchange tokens.
+- How to create Payment Guarantee contracts for exchanging NFTs for MED.

 ## Creating a NFT contract
 You must go to the panacea-nft directory and compile it.